Date of Award

 Chapter One will tease out the spiritual needs that many mothering pastors have as they try to balance ministry and home life, including themes of shame and loneliness.
 Chapter Two names the enormous lack of spiritual care resources specific to the mothering pastor and acknowledges that it is often these very women who fill the gaps with their own abilities as spiritual leaders.
 Chapter Three suggests that a mothering God image can meet these spiritual needs in a unique way and establishes the biblical foundation for this image, while Chapter Four completes the mothering God picture with historical and theological precedent.
 Chapter Five is an exegesis of Isaiah 66:10-14 that further confirms the holistic benefits of a mothering God spirituality.
 Finally, Chapter Six uses spiritual formation as a pathway for understanding the practical implications for mothering pastors of resting in God’s mothering love.

 Bell, Alyssa, "Calm and Quiet My Soul: A Holistic Approach to Spiritual Care for the Mothering Pastor" (2021).
-Seminary Doctoral Programs.
+Doctor of Ministry.
 428.